0la0/TouchLibJS/README.md

 #TouchLibJS
 UI toolkit for mouse and touch.
+All of the widgets except for the buttons are based on the HTML5 canvas graphics context.
 ___
 ####Motivation
-I wanted to consolidate all of my touchscreen widgets into one place.
-All of the widgets except for the buttons are based on the HTML5 canvas graphics context.
-While there are many existing libraries and frameworks that provide this same functionality, TouchLibJS is aimed to assist the creation of interative art in the browser.
+I wanted to consolidate all of my native JS touchscreen widgets into one place.
+While there are many existing libraries and frameworks that provide this same functionality, TouchLibJS is aimed to assist the creation of interactive art in the browser.

-___
-####Dependencies
-HTML5 browser

 ___